Trixarian/sakis3g-source/README.md

 Then compile Sakis3G:
 `./compile`

+And the embedded version (complete, but lacks usb_modeswitch & it's sources):
+`./compile embedded`

-Use the following to create the stripped version (smallest, but strips docs, man & recompile tools):
+Use the following to create the stripped version (like embedded, but strips docs, man & recompile tools too):
 `./compile stripped`

-And the embedded version (complete, but lacks usb_modeswitch and it's sources):
-`./compile embedded`

 Finally copy the compiled file to your bin folder:
 `sudo cp build/sakis3gz /usr/bin/sakis3g`